(Disclosure: Some of the links below may be affiliate links)

 - Use extra cash, little by little.
 Sell some shares, repurchase them directly with cash on IB, and then transfer the money.
 Rinse and repeat once the money arrives on IB.
-However, this can incur large fees on IB since there will be many transactions instead of one.
+However, this can incur hefty fees on IB since there will be many transactions instead of one.

 - Sell little by little, month after month.
 I transfer some money to IB every month.
 Once this cash arrives, I can buy new shares of VT and sell the same number of shares from DEGIRO.
 After a few months, everything should be sold.
-This has no risk of market timing, but there are still some transaction costs.
-The problem is that this will reduce the investments in the first months and make a big investment after that.
+This technique has no risk of market timing, but there are still some transaction costs.
+The problem is that this will reduce the investments in the first months and make a significant investment after that.

 The third technique is a bit too convoluted and slow for me.
 Even though it may be riskier, I decided to go with the first option.
 I sold all my shares at 71.26 USD per share.
 Directly after I sold, the price started to go up, I already started to sweat!

 It took several days for the money to be transferred.
 It took one day for the withdrawal to go through from DEGIRO and then two more days for it to reach my bank.
 When the money was available in my Interactive Brokers account, the price had reached 73.55.
 That is more than a 1000 CHF loss compared to the amount I sold for!

 So I decided to wait and time the market.
 Now, I know market timing is a terrible idea.
 But I still decided on it for a few reasons.
 First, the market was not in great shape already with the first talk of trade wars and the incoming yield curve inversion.
 And the market was already close to its all-time high.
 Moreover, I did not need the market to go down a lot to recoup my loss.